ammar-tanwar/bloglearnbay/posts/model-vs-algorithm-in-ml.md

 6. K-means learning

-## What is an algorithm in Machine learning?
+## What is an algorithm in Machine Learning?

-An algorithm is a step by step approach powered by statistics that guides the machine learning in its learning process.
+An algorithm is a step by step approach powered by statistics that guides the Machine Learning in its learning process.
 An algorithm is nothing but one of the several components that constitute a model.

-There are several characteristics of machine learning algorithms:
+There are several characteristics of Machine Learning algorithms:

-1. [Machine learning algorithms](https://en.wikipedia.org/wiki/Machine_learning) can be represented by the use of mathematics and pseudo code.
+1. [Machine Learning algorithms](https://en.wikipedia.org/wiki/Machine_learning) can be represented by the use of mathematics and pseudo code.
-2. The effectiveness of machine learning algorithms can be measured and represented.
+2. The effectiveness of Machine Learning algorithms can be measured and represented.
-3. With any of the popular programming languages, machine learning algorithms can be implemented.
+3. With any of the popular programming languages, Machine Learning algorithms can be implemented.

-## What is the Model in Machine learning?
+## What is the Model in Machine Learning?

 The model is dependent on factors such as features selection, tuning parameters, cost functions along with the algorithm the model just not fully dependent on algorithms.